google-research/deeplab2/g3doc/setup/cityscapes_test_server_evaluation.md

 We also define some environmental variables for simplicity and convenience:

-`EXPERIMENT_ROOT` and `EXPERIMENT_NAME`: variables set in textproto file, which define where all checkpoints and results are saved.
+`BASE_MODEL_DIRECTORY`: variables set in textproto file, which defines where all checkpoints and results are saved.

 `DATA_ROOT`: where the original Cityscapes dataset is located.